-I’ll be comparing a few popular power bars specifically for how well they perform as dedicated deadlifting bars for intermediate and advanced lifters.
+I’ll be comparing a few of the best deadlift bars specifically for how well they perform as dedicated deadlifting bars for intermediate and advanced lifters.

 Deadlift bars are a specialty type of power bar that caters specifically to deadlifts.
 It makes sacrifices in other areas when necessary to make it even better for deadlifting.

 Every one of the bars I’m reviewing here are really nice bars.
 If they were crap, I won’t include them.
 And hopefully I’ve included all the top ones.

 While there’s nothing wrong with trap bar deadlifts, it’s not what I’m talking about in this article in terms of a deadlift bar.
 I’m talking about only straight bars.